OzodbekOzodov/sentiment_analysis_epp/README.md

-# Sentiment Analysis in Python Using Kaggle Dataset
+# Sentiment Analysis in Python Financial News Headlines
-This repository contains code and data for sentiment analysis in Python using a Kaggle dataset.
+This repository contains code and data for Sentiment Analysis in Python Financial News Headlines using a Kaggle dataset.
 The code is organized into a set of tasks that can be run using the pytask task runner.

 Author: Ozodbek Ozodov (o.ozodov@outlook.com)
 ## Usage